 Table of Contents

-APD posted on its official account at 2:39 a.m. that the 2200–2300 block of King Street was closed while officers investigated, and asked drivers to avoid the area.
+APD posted on its official account at 2:39 a.m.
+Thursday that the 2200–2300 block of King Street was closed while officers investigated, and asked drivers to avoid the area.

 Four earlier APD posts

 - April 1.
-The department reported a vehicle-pedestrian crash that closed the intersection of Mill Road and Eisenhower Avenue.
-APD said officers were on scene investigating, and the intersection later reopened.
+A driver struck a pedestrian at the intersection of Mill Road and Eisenhower Avenue, closing the intersection, APD said.
+Officers investigated at the scene, and the intersection later reopened.

 - April 7.
-A crash involving a pedestrian shut down N. Van Dorn Street between Maris Avenue and Taney Avenue, including the intersection at Sanger Avenue, APD said.
+A driver struck a pedestrian at the intersection of N. Van Dorn Street and Sanger Avenue, closing N. Van Dorn between Maris Avenue and Taney Avenue, APD said.
 The department said the pedestrian was taken to a hospital.
 The road reopened at about 6:19 p.m.

 A separate crash on April 15